SUrvival Control Chart EStimation Software in R: the success package: Application

 \section{Application}

 }

-In Section \ref{the-r-package-success} we employed a simulated data set to show how to use the \pkg{success} package.
-In this Section, we illustrate the use of the \pkg{success} package on a data set based on a clinical trial for breast cancer conducted by the European Organisation for Research and Treatment of Cancer (EORTC).
+In Section \hyperlink{sec:Rpkgsuccess}{The R package success} we employed a simulated data set to show how to use the \CRANpkg{success} package.
+In this Section, we illustrate the use of the \CRANpkg{success} package on a data set based on a clinical trial for breast cancer conducted by the European Organisation for Research and Treatment of Cancer (EORTC).
 Covariates for \(2663\) patients over \(15\) treatment centres are available, with patients having surgery over a span of \(61\) time units.
 In addition, the chronological time of surgery and time since surgery until a combined endpoint are known.

-To analyse the data with the \pkg{success} package, we first arrange them in the format presented in Section \ref{the-r-package-success}.
+To analyse the data with the \CRANpkg{success} package, we first arrange them in the format presented in Section \hyperlink{sec:Rpkgsuccess}{The R package success}.
 The outcome of interest is event-free survival.
 For patients who did not experience an event during the study period, the observations were censored at the last time the patients were known to be event-free.
 We consider the start of the study as the time when the first patient had surgery.
-The resulting data was stored in a \code{data.frame} called \code{breast}, which can be loaded as follows:
+The resulting data was stored in a \texttt{data.frame} called \texttt{breast} which can be loaded using the \texttt{data} function.